novara754/risc-v_cpu/README.md

 The testbenches are written using [cocotb](https://www.cocotb.org/).
 Please follow the installation instructions in the [cocotb documentation](https://docs.cocotb.org/en/stable/install.html).
-The simulator used for the testbenches is [GHDL](https://ghdl.github.io/ghdl/getting.html) which also needs to be installed accordingly.
-It is important to install at least version 2.0.0 of GHDL.
-You can install GHDL from source to ensure you are using the latest version.
+The simulator used for the testbenches is [Icarus Verilog](https://iverilog.icarus.com/) which also needs to be installed accordingly.
+To make sure you get the latest version I recommend downloading and building it from source.

 To execute the testbenches you need to run `make` in the root directory of this repository.
 This will automatically scan each subdirectory of the `tb/` directory and execute each test script.